-You may feel prepared to tackle any topic that could come up during your divorce proceedings in Charlestown.
+You may feel prepared to tackle any topic that could come up during your divorce proceedings in Boston.
 Like many, however, you may end up feeling blindsided when confronted with the fact that you have to divide up your 401k with your ex-spouse.

 While your 401k does come largely from your own individual efforts, the court considers those contributions made to it during your marriage as marital property.
 This then leads to the question of whether you keeping its full amount is an option.